Independent Authors

 Photo by simurg ilhami

 You have a story to tell, expertise to share, wisdom to impart.
-Make sure you also have the editorial help you need to refine, enhance, and polish your message.
+Make sure you also have the editorial help you need to refine, enhance, and polish your work.

-Before you work with me or another line editor/copyeditor, make sure you’re satisfied that you’ve drafted the final version of your work.
-If you’re still uncertain about big-picture aspects—like focus, content, structure, tone—you’ll want to collaborate with a developmental editor for feedback and guidance on rewriting to arrive at your final draft.
+Before you work with me or another line editor/copyeditor, you need to be certain that you’ve drafted the final version of your manuscript.
+The essential question to ask is, Does this piece work from beginning to end?
+After your first draft, second draft . . . nth draft, if you’re still uncertain about big-picture aspects—like focus, content, structure, tone—you’ll want to collaborate with a developmental editor for feedback and guidance on rewriting your piece to arrive at your final draft.

-That’s where I come in.
+That’s when I come in.
 Depending on your concerns and desires for your manuscript, you may request a line edit, copyedit, or both.
-(See Services for a detailed description of each.)
-A copyedit—the polish—is necessary for professional publishing.
-At the very least, copyediting catches errors of grammar and punctuation and the like and addresses points of style.
-A line edit, however, is optional and is about enhancing your piece for more compelling and effective writing before copyediting.
+A copyedit—the polish—is a must for professional publishing.
+At the very least, copyediting catches errors of grammar, spelling, punctuation, and the like.
+Copyediting also addresses readability and clarity.
+A line edit, however, is optional and is about crafting your piece for more compelling and effective writing.
+Line editing happens before or along with copyediting.